parallel-capital/parallel-capital.github.io/exchange-connectivity-engineer.md

 ### Requirements

-At least a 4 hour timezone overlap between 8am and 6pm GMT+8 is required.
+* At least a 4 hour timezone overlap between 8am and 6pm GMT+8 is required.
-Python 3 experience is critical, ideally at least 3 years.
+* Production experience with Python 3 experience is critical, ideally at least 3 years.
+* Strong understanding of async event loops in Python (either via asyncio or gevent).
-Experience integrating with REST APIs, including authentication.
+* Experience integrating with REST APIs, including authentication.
-You need to know how to use Git and Github.
+* Know best practices on how to use Git and Github, especially around pull requests and code reviews.

-### Bonus Points

-Existing open source projects or contributions to demonstrate code quality.
+* Existing open source projects or contributions / sample code to demonstrate code quality.
-Experience with FIX.
-Experience with cryptocurrency trading.
-Some background knowledge about finance (you know about bids and asks in an order book, etc.)
+* Some baseline background knowledge about finance (you know about bids and asks in an order book, etc.)

+### Bonuses / Nice to Haves

+* Experience with FIX.
+* Experience/curiosity about cryptocurrency trading.

 ## Apply!